ProxiBlue/m2-pack-to-simple/README.md

 ## Why?

-Since Packs are not native m2 product types, 3rd party systems like shiping / finance / tax systems can have issues to export/import the ordered items to their systems
+Since Packs are not native m2 product types, 3rd party systems like shiping / finance / tax systems can have issues to export/import the ordered items to their systems.
 This change facilitates that still working.

 It also helps if the user needs to have n number of items refunded/returned.

 It also helps if shipping needs to be done in multiple batches as core features can be used to set shipped n qty of items at a time.

 Basically, things will work normally in admin and beyond as it is once again a simple product